augustodamasceno/vimlink/README.md

 ```

-## More commands and infos in "cmd" file.
+## More commands and infos in "cmds" file.